kylecorry31/Trail-Sense/README.md

 > Ocean Sense is a fork of [Trail Sense](https://github.com/kylecorry31/Trail-Sense) with some nautical features added (at present it adds nautical miles and knots as units).
 Please visit [https://github.com/kylecorry31/Trail-Sense](https://github.com/kylecorry31/Trail-Sense).

 Ocean Sense is a tool, and just like any other tool, it's essential to have backup equipment and skills.
-Ocean Sense is *NOT FOR NAVIGATION*!
+Ocean Sense is _NOT FOR NAVIGATION_ and should not be relied upon.

 > Add image here